The Robert Goldwater Library & The Visual Resource Archive

 Department of the Arts of Africa, Oceania, and the Americas

 The Robert Goldwater Library is part of the Museum’s Department of the Arts of Africa, Oceania, and the Americas.
 It is a noncirculating research library dedicated to the documentation of the visual arts of sub-Saharan Africa, the Pacific Islands, and Native and Precolumbian America.
-The Library collection comprises over 20,000 books published worldwide, with an additional 10,000 volumes of periodicals, including current subscriptions to 175 journals.
+The Library collection comprises over 20,000 books published worldwide, with an additional 10,000 volumes of periodicals, including current subscriptions to nearly 100 journals.
+Recent issues of many of these serial titles are held in the Watson Library Periodicals Room.
 Subject strengths include the art and material culture of West Africa, Papua New Guinea and Irian Jaya (Indonesia), and Precolumbian Mexico and Peru, with extensive holdings in related disciplines such as anthropology, ethnology, and archaeology.
 The Library’s collection includes exhibition and auction sales catalogs, as well as academic theses and dissertations.
+Click here for collection development policy.

 The library of the Museum of Primitive Art, located on West 54th Street in Manhattan, opened to the public in 1957.
 The Museum, founded by Nelson Rockefeller, was devoted entirely to the arts of the indigenous cultures of Africa, Oceania, and the Americas and to those art objects related to the early civilizations of Asia and Europe.
 The museum closed in 1975.
 The library’s holdings were transferred, with other holdings of that institution, to The Metropolitan Museum of Art in 1978.
 In January 1982 the library reopened to the public as the Robert Goldwater Library.
 Robert Goldwater (1907-1973) was the first director of the Museum of Primitive Art and a renowned scholar in both modern and African art.
 His Primitivism in Modern Art, initially published in 1938, was the pioneering study of the subject.